bvalosek/billy/README.md

 An application is composed of several **services**.
 A service is a class that sets up and starts the various dependencies in your application.
-Services should be free of all business logic, and should be the only parts of the aplication that are aware of `billy`.
+Services should be free of all business logic, and should be the only parts of the aplication that are aware of Billy.

 ### The `Container` instance and Dependency Injection